keithn/vsvimguide/README.md

 Stack: Visual Studio 2017 - Resharper 2018.2 - VsVim 2.6 - AceJump - AutoHotKey - RelativeLineNumbers

-This is an opionated guide on how to use Resharper and VsVim together for C# programming ( While still applicable for F# and VB.NET, the examples and focus on C#)
+This is an opinionated guide on how to use Resharper and VsVim together for C# programming ( While still applicable for F# and VB.NET, the examples and focus on C#)

 Vims power comes from chaining combinations together, and while much of vim is well documented it is often hard to learn effective combos, and with Resharper we have a lot more combos at our disposal.
 The purpose of this guide is to document really good VsVim / Resharper editing techniques by leveraging various combos.